-In March 2019, Nicole Haynes professionally reconnected with Van Kampen Law, PC, the mentor firm she clerked with from 2013-2014, as the newest member of their legal team.
-Nicole is one of only 2.5% of attorneys in North Carolina to be selected to the SuperLawyers Rising Stars list, an honor she received in both 2018 and 2019.
+In March 2019, Nicole Haynes professionally reconnected with Van Kampen Law, PC, the mentor firm she clerked with from 2013-2014.
+Nicole is one of only 2.5% of attorneys in North Carolina to be selected to the SuperLawyers Rising Stars list, an honor she received in 2018, 2019, and 2020.

 Prior to joining Van Kampen Law as a senior associate, Nicole practiced with the Charlotte office of Ballard Rosenberg Golper & Savitt, LLP, a premier management-side labor and employment law boutique firm based in Los Angeles, California.
 During her four years as a management-side attorney, Nicole represented clients nation-wide before the National Labor Relations Board and Equal Employment Opportunity Commission.
 She also provided daily advice to human resource departments regarding legal compliance—specifically, compliance with discrimination, harassment, wage and hour, and traditional labor laws—and worked tirelessly to ensure employers lawfully managed their workforces.
 Nicole is also credentialed as having experience with family law litigation.
 Her exposure to both plaintiff and defense representation allows Nicole to use a holistic approach to bridge the communication gap between businesses and individuals.